To fully explore my transition from Christian fundamentalism to atheism would require an

 What took me so long to fully examine these doubts and questions?

-There is zero disagreement on what gets you to Heaven:
+There is very little disagreement on what gets you to Heaven:

 faith — and doubt is the opposite of faith.